thunderheadone/one-sdk-ios/README.md

               adminMode:YES
                hostName:@"eu2.thunderhead.com"];
 ```

+**You have now successfully integrated the codeless Thunderhead SDK for iOS.**

+### Further codeless intergation considerations

 #### For Salesforce Interaction Studio integrations

 When integrating with Salesforce Interaction Studio you can set the Admin mode theme to match the Interaction Studio look and feel, as follows: